How to Fix Temperature calibration on Wolf SO30PMSPH (Wall Oven)

 Step 1

-Place a NIST-traceable oven thermometer in the center of the oven and run a 350°F bake cycle for 30 minutes, then record the thermometer reading.
-This establishes a reliable temperature baseline — standard kitchen thermometers can carry their own ±25°F error, which would make your calibration meaningless.
-Pro tip: take three readings across the bake cycle and average them to account for normal cycling swings.
+To start, place a NIST-traceable oven thermometer in the center of the oven and run a 350°F bake cycle for 30 minutes.
+Record the thermometer reading to establish a reliable temperature baseline.
+Standard kitchen thermometers can carry their own ±25°F error, making your calibration meaningless.
+A pro tip: take three readings across the bake cycle and average them to account for normal cycling swings.

 Step 2

-If the measured temperature differs from the set point, use Wolf’s built-in calibration offset to correct it: hold both arrow buttons simultaneously for 5 seconds to enter calibration mode, then adjust the offset to match the measured error.
-The control panel allows up to ±35°F of correction, which covers the vast majority of sensor drift and installation variation.
+If the measured temperature differs from the set point, use Wolf’s built-in calibration offset to correct it.
+Hold both arrow buttons simultaneously for 5 seconds to enter calibration mode, then adjust the offset to match the measured error.
+The control panel allows up to ±35°F of correction, covering the vast majority of sensor drift and installation variation.
 Safety note: confirm the oven is cool before navigating menus, as entering calibration mode does not turn off a hot oven.

 Step 3